-In our Quality of Life index, Malaysia scores highly in the sustainable development, and environmental performance categories, with a partially-free status concerning political and personal freedoms offered to citizens.
-While the cost of living is medium, given the context of its rising developing status, the average national income is rising and is higher compared to most of Malaysia’s neighboring Asian countries.
+In our Quality of Life index, Malaysia scores very favorably in the sustainable development, happiness, and cost of living categories, with a partially-free status concerning political and personal freedoms offered to citizens.
 Sadly, Malaysia has a zero-tolerance policy for illegal migrants, reflecting its poor score in our migrant acceptance category.

 For more information, check out our Quality of Life index.

 According to our passport index, the top ten world’s most powerful passports are Germany, the USA, Sweden, Denmark, Netherlands, Finland, the United Kingdom, Canada, Norway, and Switzerland.